All-optical switching at the two-photon limit with interference-localized states: Experimental realization

-On one hand, control of single microwave photons in circuit-QED devices is already a standard, and Fock state photon dynamics was observed in Bose-Hubbard models \cite{roushan2017chiral,yanay2020two-dimensional,martinez2023interaction}.
-On the other hand, various down-conversion techniques exist for producing single photonics in the optical domain and their performance is constantly improving~\cite{eisaman2011invited, meyer2020single}.
+On one hand, control of single microwave photons in circuit-QED devices is already a standard, and Fock state photon dynamics have been observed in Bose-Hubbard models \cite{roushan2017chiral, yanay2020two-dimensional, martinez2023interaction}.
+On the other hand, various down-conversion techniques exist for producing single photons in the optical domain and their performance is constantly improving~\cite{eisaman2011invited, meyer2020single}.
 These techniques can be used to realize the single-photon-by-single-photon switch for example in cavity-QED arrays \cite{tomadin2010manybody}, coupled waveguides~\cite{kang2023topological}, or micropillar lattices \cite{amo2010exciton,amo2016exciton}.

 In the long run, provided that the single-photon manipulation is within reach, the switching concept presented in our work could be attainable in photonic crystals at arbitrarily low interaction strengths.
 In fact, since the localized states strongly confine the single photons, the switching is successful at any interaction if the interaction-induced delocalization time is shorter than the lifetime of the photons in the system.
 Moreover, the single-particle hopping parameters and the lattice geometry can be freely tuned in micro- and nanostructured optical materials.
 Therefore these systems offer a promising and flexible platform for implementing the models for the all-optical switch based on single-particle localized states.
 Besides photonic systems, ultracold atoms in optical lattices~\cite{torma2014quantum, gross2017quantum, schafer2020tools, li2022aharonov} can also implement the switch, as the dynamics of single atoms and interacting atom pairs can be observed and manipulated by a quantum gas microscope \cite{bakr2009quantum, sherson2010single}.